-A Reintroduction To Chief Keef’s Rapper-Hopping Baby Mama Slim Danger Who Exposed Odell Beckham Jr’s Alleged Fecal Fetish
+TMI Tuesday: A Reintroduction To Chief Keef’s Rapper-Hopping Baby Mama Slim Danger Who Exposed Odell Beckham Jr’s Alleged Fecal Fetish

 A Reintroduction To Chief Keef's Baby Mama Slim Danger Who Exposed OBJ

-A Reintroduction To Chief Keef’s Rapper-Hopping Baby Mama Slim Danger Who Exposed Odell Beckham Jr’s Alleged Fecal Fetish
+TMI Tuesday: A Reintroduction To Chief Keef’s Rapper-Hopping Baby Mama Slim Danger Who Exposed Odell Beckham Jr’s Alleged Fecal Fetish

 You may remember Chief Keef’s rapper-hopping baby mama Slim Danger from that messy Tekashi/Keef beef where she gallivanted around town with the rainbow-swirled troll who famously copped her a Gucci fanny pack.
 Yep, that’s it.
 Not even some flip-flops.